mr4jay/MirafraDemo/src/config/README.md

               {
                 title: "Dashboard",
                 href: "/dashboard",
-                icon: "LayoutDashboard",
+                icon: "LayoutDashboard", // Lucide icon name
                 label: "Dashboard",
               },
               // ... other navigation items
             ];
             ```
-    *   **Usage**: Imported by layout components (e.g., `src/app/(app)/layout.tsx`) to render the navigation menu and potentially by `src/app/layout.tsx` for site-wide metadata.
+    *   **Usage**: Imported by `src/app/(app)/layout.tsx`.

 *   **`ide.ts`**:
-    *   **Purpose**: Defines configuration specific to the cloud-based IDE section of the application.
+    *   **Purpose**: Defines configuration specific to the cloud-based IDE section.
+    *   **Relevance for Engineers**: **Highly relevant.** This file defines the navigation menu within the IDE, providing access to tools like the Data Explorer, Workbench, Config Manager, and Monitoring dashboard.
     *   **Contents**:
-        *   `ideSiteConfig`: An object containing the IDE's name and description.
+        *   `ideSiteConfig`: The IDE's name and description.
-            ```typescript
-            export const ideSiteConfig = {
-              name: "Cloud IDE for Data Analytics",
-              description: "Develop timeseries analytics and control algorithms.", };
-            ```
         *   `ideNavItems`: An array of `NavItem` objects defining the navigation structure for the IDE.
-The structure is similar to `navItems` in `site.ts`.
+Engineers use these links to access their development tools.
             ```typescript
             import type { NavItem } from '@/types';